Emperor-Nathan/GetWiktLang/README.md

 When this program (the file getwiktlang.py) is run in a Python shell, it will create a bar chart in TkInter of coverage of languages on the English Wiktionary.
 The black bars indicate the number of lemmas for that language, while the orange bars indicate the ideal number, i.e. how many lemmas there would be if the language had the same lemmas-to-native-speakers ratio as English.
 If two bars are connected with black filler, then they have the exact same number of lemmas.
 You can scroll up and down in the chart with the arrow keys; the chart will automatically re-size itself.

 You can change the TkInter window size with size.csv.
+The width must be at least 350, and the height must be at least 40.

 Required dependencies:
 - BeautifulSoup